-Life assurance can be in the form of either a fixed term or a whole life policy.
+Life assurance can be in the form of either a fixed term or a whole of life policy.
 These can be combined with other forms of protection, such as Accidental Death Benefit (ADB) and Waiver of Premium, depending on company and geographical restrictions.
 Life cover premiums can usually be paid monthly, half yearly or annually.

 Life premiums will depend upon age next birthday at issue, term, gender and smoker status.
 Country age adjustments may apply.
 Additional premiums for impaired lives may be payable depending upon the individual medical underwriting decision.

 Keyperson & Sole Proprietor Business Protection